Fully chaotic conservative models for some torus homeomorphisms: Introduction

-This allows us to get a monotone semiconjugacy for this isotopy class using analogous anchoring arguments, and obtain a factor $g$ which is again infinitely continuum-wise expansive, is area-preserving and has a dense set of topological horseshoes.
+This allows us to get a monotone semiconjugacy for this isotopy class, and obtain a factor $g$ which is again infinitely continuum-wise expansive, is area-preserving and has a dense set of topological horseshoes.

+If $f$ is homotopic to a Dehn twist, the proof of De Carvalho-Koropecki-Tal would show that the thesis of Theorem~C holds whenever $f$ is a $\mathcal{C}^{1+\epsilon}$ diffeomorphism with a lift having a vertical rotation set (see \cite{addas14grilla} for a definition) that is not a single point.
+We do not know if this can be extended to homeomorphisms.
+If the vertical rotation set is a single point, then it is easy to construct examples where the thesis of Theorem \ref{PropC:maximumdiameter} does not hold.

 Apart from its use in the proof of Theorem A, Theorem C has also a few other applications.
-For instance, one can now obtain for homeomorphisms a result known before only for diffeomorphisms (see \cite{addas14grilla}): \begin{teorema} Let $f \in \textnormal{Homeo}_0(\mathbb{T}^2)$ be a transitive homeomorphism.
+For instance, one can now obtain for homeomorphisms a result previously known only for diffeomorphisms (see \cite{addas14grilla}): \begin{teorema} Let $f \in \textnormal{Homeo}_0(\mathbb{T}^2)$ be a transitive homeomorphism.

 \begin{enumerate} \item If $\rho(f)$ has nonempty interior, then $f$ is topologically mixing. \item Furthermore, if $f$ has a lift $\wh f$ with $\vec{0} \in \mathrm{int}(\rho(\wh f))$, then $\wh f$ is also topologically mixing. \end{enumerate} \end{teorema}